peterjc/peterjc.github.io/wiki/PDBParser.md

 -------------------

 The following script was used to benchmark the parser.
-The garbage collection module - <b>gc</b> - was necessary to avoid a memory leak that caused the machine to start swapping.
+The garbage collection module - <b>gc</b> - was necessary to avoid dead objects still in memory causing the machine to start swapping.

 ``` Python
 #!/usr/bin/env python